BigEnterpriseTechCorporation/sqBackend/docs/user_guide.md

 3. **Review solutions**: After completing an exercise, review the model solution
 4. **Apply knowledge**: Try writing variations of successful queries to deepen understanding
 5. **Track progress**: Regularly review your progress statistics

+## For Administrators: Adding Learning Content

+If you are an administrator and need to add units and exercises to the platform, please refer to the [Content Creation Guide](content_creation_guide.md).
+This comprehensive guide provides step-by-step instructions for:

+- Creating learning units
+- Adding different types of SQL exercises
+- Setting up validation for exercise solutions
+- Managing existing content
+- Best practices for creating effective learning materials

+The guide is designed to be accessible for users without technical expertise